smatechnologies/winscp-powershell/README.md

 # WinSCP
 This repo contains an example of running the <a href url="https://winscp.net/eng/index.php">WINSCP</a> ftp program from a PowerShell script.

 The intent was to keep this version as generic as possible so it could be used for as many different sites as possible.
-If you are running this from OpCon it should fail (with an Exit Code of 1) if there are any issues.
+If you are running this from OpCon it will fail if there are any issues.
 Any other pertinant logging will be in the job output.

-*The current iteration only supports downloading of files.
-It will be updated in the future with more functionality.
+*Will look into adding pgp capabilities in future versions.

 # Prerequisites
 * WinSCP 5.15.9